exclaMachine/PunctuatorsGame/README.md

 - Have one player enter in a sentence
 - Have the other character shoot with different heroes to add in the missing punctuation.
+- Master Asterisk has a special ability: If a word has an asterisk following it then he can create a footnote of its definition.

 ## The characters: